6enro6erts/sudoku/DESIGN.md

 STEP 2:

-validate guesses for first node
+1.validate guesses for first node

-push the first node guesses into bag
+2.push the first node guesses into bag

-repeat until we try every number:
+3. repeat until we try every number:

-  nextNode = getNode(currentNode):
+    1. nextNode = getNode(currentNode):

-    if an empty node is adjacent to currentNode
+    2. if an empty node is adjacent to currentNode

-        for all guesses for the next node
+        1.for all guesses for the next node

-        checkNode a guess at the next node
+    3. checkNode a guess at the next node

-            if valid push that guess to the bag else
+        1.if valid push that guess to the bag

-        checkGrid to see if its solved, store solution
+        2.else checkGrid to see if its solved, store solution

 ## Dataflow through modules